drivebuddyai/machinelearningchallenge/README.md

 #### Deliverable
-Send the following deliverables to hr@drivebuddyai.com:
+Send the following deliverables to hr@drivebuddyai.co:
 - Source Code (<your_name>.py or <your_name>.ipynb)
 - Data analysis report